 To Make the Stuffing

-- Turn oven up to 350º F. Lightly grease a 9×13" casserole baking dish.
+- Preheat the oven to 350º F and lightly grease a 9×13" casserole baking dish.
+Set aside.

 Yay glad you enjoyed it